DiligentGraphics/DiligentSamples/Tutorials/Tutorial25_StatePackager/readme.md

 At the second state, a compute shader is executed that for each pixel of the G-buffer reconstructs its world-space position, traces a light path through the scene and adds the contribution to the radiance accumulation buffer.
 Each frame, a set number of new paths are traced and their contributions are accumulated.
-When camera moves, light attributes change, the accumulation buffer is cleard and the process starts from scratch.
+If camera moves or light attributes change, the accumulation buffer is cleard and the process starts over.

 Finally, at the third stage, the radiance in the light accumulation buffer is resolved by averaging the contribution of all light paths.